 206. Defendants set the required employee contributions each year as a percentage of expected spending by the Plan.
 Over the past five years for which data is available (from 2018 to 2022), Defendants intentionally set employee contributions at the level necessary to maintain a consistent and stable ratio of employer contributions to employee contributions.
 Specifically, Defendants set employee contributions at amounts they projected would result in employees contributing premiums equal to 25% of overall Plan healthcare costs, with Wells Fargo contributing the remaining 75%.
-In 2018, employees made 26.65% of overall contributions to the Trust; in 2020, employees made 26.63% of overall contributions to the Trust; in 2020, employees made 26.63% of overall contributions to the Trust; and in 2022, employees made 25.21% of overall contributions to the Trust.
+In 2018, employees made 26.65% of overall contributions to the Trust; in 2019, employees made 26.63% of overall contributions to the Trust; in 2020, employees made 26.63% of overall contributions to the Trust; in 2021, employees made 25.00% of overall contributions to the Trust; and in 2022, employees made 25.21% of overall contributions to the Trust.